williamcaban/openshift-container-name-demo/README.md

 If using Red Hat CDK you can start OpenShift (Minishift) with the following command:
 ```
-$minishift start
+$ minishift start
+$ oc login -u developer
 ```

-Additional minishft commands if using privileged containers
+Some additional Minishft commands if considering the use of privileged containers.

+**NOTE**: THESE ARE NOT REQUIRED FOR THIS DEMO
 ```
 $ oc adm policy add-scc-to-group anyuid system:authenticated
 $ minishift addons enable anyuid